Scientific Name

 How to Grow and Care

 Rhipsalis is not a drought-resistant plant, so regular watering is essential.
 Overwatering, however, can cause weak stems and rotted roots.
-Using a watering can help you measure the amount of water you are providing.
-The pot's size compared to the size of the plant, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.
+Using a watering can helps you measure the amount of water you are providing.
+The pot's size compared to the plant's size, the humidity levels in the home, and the type of potting soil used can all affect the watering frequency.

 See more at How to Grow and Care for Rhipsalis.